alekslt/DSPPlugins_ALT/MineralExhaustionNotifier/README.md

 ## How to use the Mineral Exhaustion Notifier mod ?

+This mod gathers information on vein miners and logistic stations and present this information in a window allowing you to group by planet, resource and power network.

+You can also filter what is shown by several filters to drill down to what you want to know.
+Mining rate, logistic station - item stock, ++.

-The plugin will periodically check the miners for an alarm (Low Power, Low Production Yield), and/or if they remaining mineral they can mine is low or none.
+The plugin will periodically check the miners for an alarm (Low Power, Low Production Yield), and/or if the remaining mineral they can mine is low or none.

 If a miner is detected with this condition a first time notification window will pop up, but afterwards only available through the toggle button (M) on lower right, or by pressing the hot key.